Papooch/nestjs-cls/docs/docs/06_plugins/01_available-plugins/01-transactional/index.md

 :::

-### Passing transaction options
+### Transaction options

-The both the `withTransaction` method and the `Transactional` decorator accepts an optional `TransactionOptions` object as the first argument.
+The both the `withTransaction` method and the `Transactional` decorator accepts an optional `TransactionOptions` object.
 This object can be used to configure the transaction, for example to set the isolation level or the timeout.

 The type of the object is provided by the adapter, so to enforce the correct type, you need to pass the adapter type argument to the `TransactionHost` or to the `Transactional` decorator.